Jinwook-Yang/Jinwook-Yang/README.md

 - **Period**: May 2022 - November 2022
 - **Responsibilities**:
-  - Create ML data pipeline and crawling server for online video and image datasets.
+  - Create DL data pipeline and crawling server for online video and image datasets.
-  - Configuration setting for ML development server and data storage server.
+  - Configuration setting for DL development server and data storage server.
-  - Frontend development for the ML based video summarization task.
+  - Frontend development for the DL based video summarization task.